Communications and Control for Wireless Drone-Based Antenna Array: Optimal Positions of Drones in Array for Transmission Time Minimization

 \subsection{Perturbation Technique for Drone Spacing Optimization}

 To optimize the distance between drones, we first consider an initial value for the distance of each drone from the origin.
-Then, we find the optimal perturbation value that must be added to this initial value\footnote{We assume that the distance between adjacent drones is greater than the minimum distance required for collision avoidance.}.
-Let $d^0_n$ be initial distance of drone $n$ from the origin, then, the perturbed distance will be: where $e_n<<\lambda$, with $\lambda$ being the wavelength, is the perturbation value.
+Then, we find the optimal perturbation value that must be added to this initial value.
+Let $d^0_n$ be the initial distance for drone $n$, the perturbed distance is: where $e_n<<\lambda$, with $\lambda$ being the wavelength, is the perturbation value.
 Given (\ref{dn}), the array factor can be approximated by: where in ($a$) we used the trigonometric properties, and the fact that $\textrm{sin}(x) \approx x$ for small values of $x$.
 Clearly, given $e_n<<\lambda$, the numerator of (\ref{d1}) can be computed based on the values of $d_n^0$, $\forall n \in \mathcal{N}$.
 Hence, given $d_n^0$, our optimization problem in (\ref{d1}) can be written as:

 where $\boldsymbol{e}$ is the perturbation vector having elements $e_n$, $n \in \mathcal{N}$.

 For brevity, we define the following functions: \begin{theorem} \normalfont The optimization problem in (\ref{d3}) is convex, and the optimal perturbation vector is the solution of the following system of equations: